knoerregaard/Learning-TypeScript/README.md

 Source: https://blogs.msdn.microsoft.com/somasegar/2012/10/01/typescript-javascript-development-at-application-scale/

 ## 5. Key concepts
+This chapter is heavily influenced by the TypeScript documentation.
+Please refer to this documentation for detail: https://www.typescriptlang.org/docs/handbook/classes.html.

 The following chapter explains the following core concepts of TypeScript
 - Class declarion
 - Modularity